Worms and viruses are everywhere, but hardly a one for Linux.

 The new GUIs function much like Windows.
 The critical differences: No Linux mail client will automatically launch an executable when the user clicks on the attachment (although they'll let the user view the file in another program); and, there are a few extra steps to running an executable, which makes infection by an e-mail-borne virus a lot more difficult than in Windows' Outlook.

 Linux has no such standard e-mail client to exploit but instead uses an assortment of programs.
 Most implementations ship with Evolution, a mail client with commercial Exchange support; others use Kmail, Mozilla and even a few text-based mail readers.
-This diversity makes it difficult for a Linux virus to
+This diversity makes it difficult for a Linux virus to gain the same penetration and propagation as Windows malware.

 Nevertheless, it only takes one hapless user opening a malicious executable with multiple attack threats to launch a devastating virus.